m-weigand/Debye_Decomposition_Tools/Readme.txt

 section below).

 This is a distribution package meant for distribution with the manuscript.
-Please refer to the section 'Upstram development' down below for links to the full source repositories.
+Please refer to the section 'Upstream development' down below for links to the full source repositories.
 To reduce the size of the archive, all git data and most of the test data were removed.